This page will give you information about a stapedectomy. If you have any questions, you should ask your GP or other relevant health professional.

 A normal hearing aid or sometimes a special bone-anchored hearing aid can often help you to hear better.

 The operation is usually performed under a general anaesthetic but a local anaesthetic can be used.

 The operation usually takes an hour to 90 minutes and involves replacing the stapes bone with an implant made of metal or plastic.

 Your surgeon will perform the operation either through a small cut in front of your ear or through a cut around your ear canal inside your ear.

-Your surgeon will remove the top part of the stapes bone, make a small hole in the base and then fit an implant made of metal or plastic.
+Your surgeon will remove the top part of the stapes bone, leaving the base or footplate that connects to your inner ear.
+They will use a drill or laser to make a small hole in the base and then fit the implant, connecting it to the incus.

 What complications can happen?

 Some of these can be serious and can even cause death.

 - unsightly scarring of your skin

 - worse hearing